-Condensed Statement of Net Assets As of June 30
+Condensed Statement of Net Assets as of June 30

-2004 2003
+2005 2004

 Assets:

-Current assets \$ 20,385,034 \$ 20,402,396
+Current assets \$ 23,177,297 \$ 20,385,034

-Noncurrent assets, other than capital assets 459,038 903,431
+Noncurrent assets, other than capital assets 397,254 459,038

-Capital assets, net 21,419,263 21,424,330
+Capital assets, net 21,039,139 21,419,263

-Total assets \$ 42,263,335 \$ 42,730,157
+Total assets \$ 44,613,690 \$ 42,263,335

 Liabilities:

-Current liabilities \$ 6,758,448 \$ 6,847,612
+Current liabilities \$ 7,948,612 \$ 5,188,078

-Noncurrent liabilities 9,589,807 11,005,940
+Noncurrent liabilities 9,649,042 11,160,177

-Total liabilities \$ 16,348,255 \$ 17,853,552
+Total liabilities \$ 17,597,654 \$ 16,348,255

 Net assets:

-Invested in capital assets, net of related debt \$ 11,050,087 \$ 9,192,885
+Invested in capital assets, net of related debt \$ 12,216,937 \$ 11,050,087

-Restricted net assets 4,344,920 3,935,961
+Restricted net assets 5,222,473 4,344,920

-Unrestricted net assets 10,520,073 11,747,759
+Unrestricted net assets 9,576,626 10,520,073

-Total net assets \$ 25,915,080 \$ 24,876,605
+Total net assets \$ 27,016,036 \$ 25,915,080

-PERCENT OF NET ASSETS FOR 2004
+PERCENT OF NET ASSETS FOR 2005

-The total net assets of the District increased \$1,038,475.
-In addition, total assets at the close of the fiscal year exceeded its total liabilities by \$25,915,080.
-The current assets are approximately 3.02 times the amount of current liabilities.
+The total net assets of the District increased \$1,100,956.
+In addition, total assets at the close of the fiscal year exceeded its total liabilities by \$27,016,036.
+Current assets increased \$2,792,263, largely due to the additional \$2,280,594 of member premiums contributed to the investment account of the Yuma Area Benefits Consortium, which the District administers as the fiscal agent.
+Conversely other liabilities increased \$2,760,534 of which the \$2,280,594 was recognized as an other liability and classified as a deposits held in custody for others.
 Long-term liabilities decreased due to scheduled retirements of long-term debt.
 Total net assets increased over the previous fiscal year and the majority of this increase is attributable to the District's reduction in its capital debt and additional capital purchases.
 The District's financial position improved and remains strong, with adequate resources to meet all current obligations.

 The condensed financial information below highlights the main categories of the Statement of Revenues, Expenses, and Changes in Net Assets.
 Operating revenues include tuition and fees - net of scholarship discounts and allowances.
 In compliance with the reporting pronouncements issued by GASB, scholarship discounts and allowances are recorded as an offset to revenue, instead of as an expense.
 Depreciation expense is recorded in accordance with the full accrual basis of accounting.
-The construction and acquisition of capital assets, although budgeted and tracked as an expenditure in the accounting system, are not reflected as an expense in these statements.
+The construction and acquisition of capital assets, although budgeted and tracked as an expenditure in the accounting system, is not reflected as an expense in these statements.
 Rather, such transactions are reported as an asset - with the systematic allocation of such costs expensed over the useful life of the asset constructed or acquired.
 The District shows an operating loss, reflective of the fact that two of the three main revenue sources - property taxes and state appropriations - are considered nonoperating revenues.
-For a description of the difference between operating and nonoperating, please refer to the Summary of Significant Accounting Policies, Note 1 to the basic financial statements.
+For a description of the difference between operating and nonoperating revenues and expenses, please refer to the Summary of Significant Accounting Policies, Note 1 to the basic financial statements.